Advanced-Computer-Lab-2022/Its-the-ACL-time/README.md

 ### Guest
-- can sign up, log in, log out, select gender and country, view and accept the website payment policy.
+- select gender and country, view and accept the website payment policy.
 - can view all courses with their total hours, price and rating.
 - can filter the courses based on price, subject, or rating.
 - can search for specific course based on instructor or subject and can see a preview video for this course
 - can view the most popular courses.
 #### As an Instructor
+-  can sign up, log in, log out, change his mail, password or biography, receive an email for changing forgetten password
+-  view and accept the contract with the website
+-
 -